 This enormous woven pendant makes a stunning statement and serves as a gorgeous counterpoint to the room's industrial setting.
 The tone-on-tone theme creates a serene atmosphere perfectly appropriate for this spacious environment.
 The fixture’s scale also adds a sense of drama that keeps the simply furnished room from feeling unfinished.

 A Grand Entrance

 The entrance to George Clooney’s Mexican villa is as grand as they come, and we would expect nothing less from one of the most stylish men on the planet.
-The ceilings soar to great heights, while the hanging rattan pendants create a sense of intimacy.
-The natural-fiber lights are in keeping with the coastal theme of this beautiful beach house without being too on the nose.
+Ceilings soar to great heights, while the hanging rattan pendants create a sense of intimacy.
+Natural-fiber lights are in keeping with the coastal theme of this beautiful beach house without being too on the nose.
 The slightly irregular shape of each pendant provides a lovely contrast to the many right angles dotting the space.

 Polished and Preppy

 This spacious kitchen is simple but stunning.
 The dark blue cabinetry is a welcome break from the all-white spaces to which we’ve grown so accustomed.
 We love the classic choices employed in this timeless space, and the woven pendant lights add a warm, laid-back vibe to an otherwise formal room.